evoth/ADS1256-pi-hat/README.md

 ![Front and back view of HiLetgo ADS1256 board](/images/HiLetgo_ADS1256.jpg)

 This HiLetgo module contains support components for the [ADS1256 ADC](https://www.ti.com/lit/ds/symlink/ads1255.pdf?ts=1750027613648) and breaks out the analog inputs and data lines.
-Since we only need one or two of these for our application, it made more sense to use a ready-made module than try to integrate the raw ADC chip.
+Since we only need one or two of these for our application, it made more sense to use a ready-made module than trying to integrate the raw ADC chip.

 **Pins**